hkevin01/Llama-GPU/CODE_OF_CONDUCT.md

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

+## Reporting

+We encourage all community members to report any behavior that makes them feel uncomfortable or unsafe.
+You can report issues by:

+* Using the GitHub issues page for this project
+* Contacting the maintainers directly

 ## Enforcement Guidelines